 (Too often I’ve tried to get through the literal winter because I want the cold to go away, but I know that without each important step the circle would never be completed.)

 We live in a time when so much is automated that we don’t always realize the ultimate impact of our fast-paced, often overfilled lives.
-When we’re on autopilot—moving through a day without even realizing what we’re doing—we lose the experience of living; “hands on” control is no longer necessary.
+When we’re on autopilot—moving through a day without even realizing what we’re doing—we lose the experience of living; “hands-on” control is no longer necessary.
 We often don’t even stop and check-in to make sure that any kind of monitoring is going on at all.
 It’s like a pilot walking out of the cockpit and falling asleep until the plane lands itself.
 The trip is finished, but the journey wasn’t experienced.

 Often, our lives fly by without us even being aware of the passage of time.
 We’re not stopping long enough to experience it—to notice each precious breath before it’s hard to make them, to honor our moments or experiences or interactions, until we can no longer create them.
 We are constantly changing– emerging, progressing, stepping back, moving forward.
-To get the most from the process we have to be mindful of how we’re walking through each day, being in tune to the cycles that make the experience of this life possible.
+To get the most from the process we have to be mindful of how we’re walking through each day, being in tune with the cycles that make the experience of this life possible.
 Like my dear friends, in their nineties, we need to choose to be in our moments.